eProsima/ROS2-Integration-Service/README.md

 # rosis

-ROSIS (ROS2 Integration Services) is an implementation that uses SOSS to connect ROS2 to different systems.
+ROSIS (ROS2 Integration Services) is an implementation that uses [SOSS][soss] to connect ROS2 to different systems.

 ## Setup

 This repository has a workspace already organized in order to make easy starting a connection between ROS2 and any other system.

-It should be downloaded with the recursive option, in order to download soss as a third party.
+It should be downloaded with the recursive option, in order to download SOSS as a third party.
 That way, the initial layout will include a folder with a workspace, which contains a `src` (source) directory, and inside that last folder, the SOSS project and the ROS2 system handle will be downloaded and ready to build.

 ```
 git clone git@github.com:eProsima/ROSIS.git --recursive